How to report a car accident in Alberta

-After an accident many drivers are not certain what they should do or if it is necessary to involve the police.
+After an accident many drivers aren’t certain what they should do or if it’s necessary to involve the police.
 Reporting an accident to the police is required in Alberta when a few basic circumstances exist at the scene of the accident.
 In some cases, you will need to call 911 immediately, while in others the report can be made once the accident scene is dealt with.
 In all situations, accidents should be reported to your insurance company.

-There are two main circumstances under which you should call emergency services via 911 in an accident.
+There are two main circumstances under which you should call emergency services via 911 after an accident.
 Police must be dispatched to the scene of an accident when the following conditions exist:

 While these are the cases in which you must call for immediate police assistance, there are other circumstances in which making a report to the police is necessary.

-A police report must be filed in certain circumstances.
+A police report must be filed in certain circumstances following a collision in Alberta.
 If any one of the following situations exists, you should call the police to attend the scene of the accident:

 - Any vehicle involved is not drivable

-- Any driver fails to produce proof of insurance or of a driver’s license
+- Any driver fails to produce proof of insurance or of a driver’s licence

 - You see signs of intoxication in a driver